aubin-tchoi/gonggi/README.md

 - The players take turn by rolling a die and placing it on one of the n columns of his side of the board.
 - The game ends when one of the two boards is full, the winner is the player with the highest score.

+> The game was initially designed to be played with a six-sided dice and with n equal to 3.

 There are two additional behaviors to this game that are described below.

 ### Match dice